Tejaswicsd/Tejaswicsd/README.md

 ## About Me

-A Computer Science and Design undergraduate with solid grounding in full stack development, machine learning, and UI/UX design.
-Strong interest in applied AI for speech and vision-based systems.
+A Computer Science and Design undergraduate with solid grounding in full stack development, machine learning, and  Strong interest in applied AI for speech and vision-based systems.
 My objective as a developer is to contribute technical skills and creativity to impactful software projects.

 -  I'm currently working on **AI audio classification deep learning**
 -  I'm currently learning **ML**